harishragul/FenicsWeb/paper/paper.md

 # Summary

-This project presents a powerful computation initiative for solving numerical analysis problems (like Finite Element Analysis and Computational Fluid Dynamics) using FEniCS integrated with Django.
+This ``FEniCSWEB`` project presents a powerful computation initiative for solving numerical analysis problems (like Finite Element Analysis and Computational Fluid Dynamics) using FEniCS integrated with Django.
 The application provides a web-based interface for engineers, researchers, and students to define, generate and analyze finite element models of thermal systems.
 For the initial phase of this work, I created a solver for 1D, 2D, and 3D Steady State Thermal Conduction Problems.
 The solver module employs the finite element method (FEM) to solve the governing heat conduction equation, incorporating user-defined thermal conductivity, boundary conditions, and heat source terms.
 Static visualization of both mesh structures and computed temperature distributions is provided using Matplotlib to get detailed insights into the thermal behavior of the system.
 The application stores all the data like mesh and solutions, which allows users for future reuse and retrieval.
 The application is designed to be open-source to serve as a foundational tool for educational purposes and research.
 The combination of FEniCS and Django bridges the gap between advanced numerical analysis and accessibility for non-experts.

 # Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
+The Existing finite element analysis (FEA) softwares (like Ansys, Abaqus) often requires expensive licenses and extensive training.
+Many Open Source FEA tools have deep learning curves, making them challenging for beginners; it is not so user friendly for non-experts.
+This project simplifies the process by a web interface, allowing users to easily define problems, set boundary conditions, and visualize results.
+By leveraging Django and FEniCS, this project combines advanced numerical analysis with web platforms.

 # Mathematics